azimishtiak/Diagnostic-Sales-Analysis/README.md

 # 🧪 Diagnostic Sales Analysis Dashboard (Power BI)

 This Power BI project provides a comprehensive analysis of diagnostic test sales for a healthcare diagnostics center.
 The dashboard enables stakeholders to uncover sales patterns, patient behaviors, referral performance, and revenue drivers — all in one interactive and data-driven platform.
+**Note: As this is a real-world project involving confidential data, the dataset and the company name have been anonymized or omitted from the dashboard to maintain privacy and comply with data protection policies.**

 ## 📊 Dashboard Overview